aws-samples/serverless-games-on-aws/README.md

 ![AWS_logo_RGB.png](http://d2a4jpfnohww2y.cloudfront.net/cognito/AWS_logo_RGB.png)

+## THE INSTRUCTIONS IN THIS LAB HAVE BEEN DEPRECATED - PLEASE VISIT https://serverless-game-analytics.workshop.aws/en FOR THE MOST UPDATED LAB EXPERIENCE.

 ## Serverless Games on AWS

 Learn how to build serverless games on AWS by integrating the AWS SDK for .NET with Unity.